mulithemuli/okd4-setup/README.md

 `https://api.okd.my-okd.mylab.net:6443` in a browser.
 Or when the CA is imported in the OS truststore we can call `oc whoami` from our workstation (when logged in) and see if there is a certificate error.

+When the certificate is not recognized one have to log in with a login command from the okd console (placed under the user menu -> copy login command) and allow the unrecognized certificate with oc login.

 #### Creating the certificate for the apps domain

 The creation of this certificate is pretty much the same as for the api.
 But in this case we assign a